virtual-labs/exp-file-operators-iitk/experiment/aim.md

- In this experiment you will understand file operations.
+ In this experiment user will understand file operations.